-Most important here is to understand how our herringbone flooring products can be equally presented as geometric, chevron, or any of the other parquet floor patterns.
+Herringbone flooring is available as geometric, chevron, or any of the other parquet floor patterns.
 That’s why you’ll notice the same products across each of these categories.
 Some of our most popular include:

 What patterns does our Herringbone Flooring create?

 With herringbone parquet flooring, the pieces are cut in perfect rectangles, then staggered slightly so the end of one block meets the side of another.
 This creates the iconic broken zigzag pattern.